ianrastall/text-utils/books/ada/book-ada-01.md

 These features were not merely theoretical—they were directly inspired by real-world failures.
-The Therac-25 radiation therapy machine disasters (1985-1987), where software bugs caused fatal overdoses, later underscored the value of Ada 83's already-mandatory range checks and exception handling.
-While the Therac-25 incidents occurred after Ada 83's standardization, they validated the prescience of Ada's emphasis on compile-time safety checks.
+The Therac-25 radiation therapy machine disasters (1985-1987), where software bugs caused fatal overdoses, later underscored how critical Ada 83's already-mandatory range checks and exception handling would be for safety-critical development.
+Although the incidents took place after the standard was published and did not involve Ada code, they reinforced the prescience of Ada's emphasis on compile-time safety checks.

 > "Ada 83 was designed to catch errors at compile time rather than runtime.
 This
 > was not a luxury—it was a necessity for systems where a single bug could cost